 Quick Summary

-- In California, protected classes against workplace discrimination include individuals of different races, colors, ancestries, nationalities, religions, sexes, disabilities, and pregnant people.
+- In California, workplace discrimination is banned against protected classes.
+These include different races, colors, ancestries, nationalities, religions, sexes, and disabilities.
+It also includes pregnant individuals.

-- California has more extensive protections for employees compared to federal law.
+- California has more extensive protections for employees compared to federal laws.

-- If you experience employment discrimination, it is important to document any incidents, report the discrimination to your employer, and file a complaint with a government agency if necessary.
+- If you face job discrimination, document any incidents.
+Report it to your employer.
+If needed, file a complaint with a government agency.

 What Are The Protected Classes in California?